Renko-hens/fire-chat/README.md

 # fire-chat
-This simple project, how look like a "Telegram" or general chat
+This simple project will look like "Telegram" or general chat

 # Getting Started with Create React App